najafloo/android_teaching/README.md

-# android_teaching
+# Training Retrofit
-This repository is made for some android technical courses for teaching
+This repository is made for working retrofit and work with APIs